huaminghuangtw/Evergreen-Notes/Permanent-Notes/mastering-yourself-is-superpower.md

 			* _“Why did it come up?”_
 			* _“What is the consequence if I remain in this state?”_
 	4. Non-Identification (無我)
-		* Practice “_I'm not the body, I'm not the mind, I'm not my emotion, I can just see all these 3 aspects about me._” [^4]
+		* Practice “_I’m not the body, I’m not the mind, I’m not my emotion, I can just see all these 3 aspects about me._” [^4]

 [^1]: _“Instead of shaming your emotions, try to understand what they are telling you.” — Lindsay C. Gibson_
 [^2]: _“We lie the loudest when we lie to ourselves.” — Eric Hoffer_